tiny8877/okta.github.io/_source/_posts/2019-04-16-spring-boot-tomcat.md

 Restart the server by using `startup.sh` as before.
 When you click on the **Manager App** button the user details you entered above should get you to the manager screen.

-{% img blog/spring-boot-tomcat/tomcat-manager.png alt:”Tomcat Manager" width:"800" %}{: .center-image }
+{% img blog/spring-boot-tomcat/tomcat-manager.png alt:"Tomcat Manager" width:"800" %}{: .center-image }

 Scroll to the bottom to the **WAR file to deploy** section.
 Click **Browse...** and select the WAR file from before.
 Click **Deploy**.